New Bankruptcy Schedule E/F

-Here, you'll list all your unsecured debt that is not priority, including credit cards, medical bills, personal loans, old taxes and anything else that isn't secured or priority.
+The info you'll provide for nonpriority debts is very similar.
+These will include credit cards, medical bills, personal loans, old taxes and anything else that isn't secured or priority.
 Mark the appropriate box If the debt is a student loan, debts that arise out of a separation agreement or divorce, a debt to a pension or profit sharing plan.
 Otherwise, under "other" state what kind of debt it is.

 Part 3: List Others to Be Notified About a Debt That You Already Listed

-Sometimes another person or company needs to listed, like a law firm, or a governmental agency, to ensure they receive notice of the bankruptcy.
+Sometimes another person or company needs to listed, like a law firm, a governmental agency, or a bill collector, to ensure they receive notice of the bankruptcy.

 Part 4: Add the Amounts for Each Type of Unsecured Claim